danithered/agrn/README.md

         - single argument: The same decay rate will be applied.
         - argument vector (number of elements is the sum of the unique, non-unique and signal elements): Different decay rates will be applied.
     - `Output`: Set the type of output.
 Default value: `Pearson` - it prints Pearson correlation coefficients (see: Figures in article).
 Alternative option: `state` - it prints the expression level of genes.
+    - `PrintM`: Prints the **actual** regulatory matrix as a tab separated table, complete with row and column names.
+Please note, in case of splitted matrices the matrix choosen by `ChangeM` will be printed.
     - `Par`: Sets a parameter's value.
 First argument is the name of the variable, second is the value to be set. (e.g. `Par omega 100.5` sets the value of parameter `omega` to 100.5.
 The parameters which can be manipulated this way are:
         - `omega`: the slope of the transfer function.
 Defaults to 50.
     - Commands can be executed, if the system reaches a given stage, i.e., the Pearson correlation coefficient of the specified stage exceeds a threshold value for a predefined period of time.
 The structure of the timer is the following: `command [ARGS] @ stage [expression length] [treshold]`, where: